1992 Trek 5500 OCLV

 1992 was the year that Trek introduced their OCLV carbon fiber bikes to the cycling world.

-OCLV stood for Optimum Compaction, Low Void.
-The label was more than marketing hype.
-Trek used high grade carbon material and well engineered tooling to mold each lug and tube individually.
+They were talking about the carbon fiber making up the frameset, and the label was probably more than just marketing hype.
+Trek used high-grade carbon material and precise tooling to mold each lug and tube individually.
 By using this method instead of trying to create an entire bike frame in a single shot, Trek’s engineers were able to reduce the amount of epoxy and fillers left over in the completed frame.
 The carbon molds squeezed the tubes extremely tight, reducing the size and number of “voids”, and leaving them with “optimum compaction” of the material.
-This patented “OCLV” method is still used today by Trek and the aerospace companies that license their process.
+This patented “OCLV” method was used by through the ’90’s by Trek and the aerospace companies that license their process.
+I don’t see the label on their newest stuff anymore, so either the process is now so ubiquitous that calling it out isn’t all that special, or Big Voids Substandard Compaction is the new thing.

 Optimum Compaction, Low Void carbon fiber